russellwmy/ai-app-template/README.md

 - [resources](./resources): PDFium resource which need to mount in AWS Index lambda to parse PDF
 - [slack](./slack): Slack module to handle slack integration

+## How it works

+### Ingestion

+- When an user uploads document to the system, system saves the document in S3
+- A indexing task is created
+- Document analyser analyzes the document layout and build a document graph
+- A document vector graph is created respect to the document graph with embedding model and store in S3
+- A overlapped chunking method is applied to reduce chance for incomplete context
+- User can associate the document to a collection for multiple documents querying

+### Querying

+- When received an user query
+- Query is embedded  with embedding model
+- System scans all documents in the target collection and filter with cosine similarity
+- System picks top K document graph nodes
+- System constructs the GPT prompt with selected nodes as context
+- System send the enriched query to external GPT service
+- When system got response from external GPT service,  a callback request will be triggered

 ## Setup

 - Setup DynamoDB with stream filter which can in found in readme file.